NamGyuKang/PIXEL/README.md

 python main.py --network base --pde navier_stokes_3d --in-dim 3 --out-dim 3 --num-train 100000 --num-init 100000 --num-test 250 --hidden-dim 20 --num-layers 10 --max-iter 1001 --f-scale 1.25 --seed 300 --problem inverse --tag sample_tag
 ```

-You can directly run PIXEL with command.txt contents.

 # Citation
 If you use this code in your research, please consider citing: